Matticusau/pr-helper/README.md

 ### `prreviewer-bypassforfileowner`

 Provides the ability to by pass review checks when all the changed files are owned by the author of the PR.
+If you configure [Branch Protection](https://docs.github.com/en/github/administering-a-repository/about-protected-branches) within GitHub security, then it may block this setting from working.
+Configuring the `prmerge-requirereviewcount` setting in it's place will not affect this setting.

 Requires `enable-prreviewer-frontmatter: true`